 Effective and efficient I&D procedures that meet the SMO 6 best practices are foundational to maintaining public trust and confidence in the profession.
 JACPA is encouraged to collaborate with HCAP to raise awareness of the SMO 6 requirements and their importance to the Parliament which may help promote passage of the necessary amendments to the law.
 The association should also consider actions to ensure the public is made aware of the I&D system, its processes, and how to file complaints.
 Finally, in the interim, JACPA should consider the areas of non-alignment with SMO 6 and reflect on the ways that these may be overcome through internal modifications of JACPA processes and procedures (i.e., not requiring legal modifications).

 SMO 7: International Financial Reporting Standards

-The JACPA states that it is committed to promoting the adoption of the IFRS for small- and medium-sized entities (SMEs); however, it notes that the main challenge for their adoption is related to the lack of a definition for SMEs in Jordan.
-Since SMEs are not defined in Jordan, the JACPA proposed to use the IFRS definition for entities that must use IFRS.
-Once confirmed by the Board, the Higher Committee of the Accountancy Profession would need to approve the definition in order to have legal backing.
-JACPA estimates that this initiative will be completed by December 2018.
+JACPA states that it is committed to promoting the adoption of the IFRS for small- and medium-sized entities (SMEs); however, it notes that the main challenge for their adoption is related to the lack of a definition for SMEs in Jordan.
+Since SMEs are not defined in Jordan, JACPA proposed to use the IFRS definition for entities that must use IFRS.
+JACPA has developed a project for IFRS for SMEs to be used for non-listed companies, but it is awaiting approval from government.
+Once confirmed, the Higher Council for the Accountancy Profession would need to approve the definition to have legal backing.
+With COVID-19 there have been many delays.
+At this time, JACPA estimates that this initiative will be completed by December 2021.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.